Receiver of Taxes

 Change of Address Form

 It is the responsibility of the property owner to notify the Assessor when he/she has a change of mailing address.

-Grievance Day is held on the third Tuesday in February from 5 pm - 9 pm.
+Grievance Day will be held on Wednesday, February 21, 2024 from 5 pm - 8 pm.
 Grievances are heard on a first come first serve basis.
 For SCARS or Article 7s an original and two copies need to be submitted.

 Subsequent to the final publication of notice, the Village Treasurer shall begin a public auction of outstanding tax liens to discharge the tax, interest and other charges which may be due upon delinquent properties at the time of the sale.
-Tax sale is the 4th Thursday in February at 10 am at Village Hall.
-Check with the Assessor to ascertain the date of sale.
+The 2024 tax sale will take place on February 22, 2024 at 10 am at Village Hall.
 Each purchaser of a tax sale certificate must pay the amount of the bid to the Assessor within ten days after the sale.